-The cove offers protection from northerly component winds but none from Bearhaven’s waters to the south.
-Although there are several dangers on approach, daylight access is straightforward as all dangers are well marked and within the protected Bearhaven waters.
+The cove offers protection from northerly component winds but is open to Bearhaven’s waters to the south.
+Daylight access is straightforward as although all dangers are well marked within the protected waters of Bearhaven, there is a large aquafarm immediately outside the entrance to Mill Cove that is best circumvented when visible.

 Keyfacts for Mill Cove